a1ecbr0wn/bcd/README.md

 snap install bookmark-cd
 ```

-Snapcraft does not allow write access to the shell init scripts which are required to set up `bcd` so the following commmand should be set up manually in your `~/.bashrc` if you are using bash or `~/.zshrc` if you are using zsh as your shell:
+Snapcraft does not allow write access to the shell startup scripts which are required to set up `bcd` so the following commmand should be set up manually in your `~/.bashrc` if you are using bash or `~/.zshrc` if you are using zsh as your shell:

 ``` sh
 # bookmark-cd init block